torik42/YaLafi/README.md

 The replacement collection of 'Parameters.math\_repl\_display' in file yalafi/parameters.py does not work well, if single letters are taken as replacements.
+For instance, 'V.' cannot be safely considered as end of a sentence.
 We now have chosen replacements as 'U-U-U' for German and English texts.

 Furthermore, the English version of LanguageTool (like other proofreading